MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/distribute-corporate-news-to-your-organization.md

 SharePoint administrators can specify any number of organization news sites.
 For multi-geo tenants, organization news sites would have to be set up for each geo location.
 Each geo location could use the same central organization news site, and/or have its own unique site that shows organization news specific to that region.

-To enable and specify the site for organization news, a SharePoint administrator must use the following [SharePoint Online Powershell commands](/powershell/module/sharepoint-online):
+To enable and specify the site for organization news, a SharePoint administrator must use the following [SharePoint Online PowerShell commands](/powershell/module/sharepoint-online):

 - [Get-SPOOrgNewsSite](/powershell/module/sharepoint-online/get-spoorgnewssite)
 - [Set-SPOOrgNewsSite](/powershell/module/sharepoint-online/set-spoorgnewssite)